 - A legally valid name for your LLC

-- Drafting and filing Articles of Incorporation that meet state standards
+- Drafting and filing legal documents such as Articles of Incorporation that meet state standards

 - Filing fees